jexxa-projects/JexxaAdapters/README.md

 [![Maven Build](https://github.com/jexxa-projects/JexxaAdapters/actions/workflows/mavenBuild.yml/badge.svg)](https://github.com/jexxa-projects/JexxaAdapters/actions/workflows/mavenBuild.yml)
 [![CodeQL](https://github.com/jexxa-projects/JexxaAdapters/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/jexxa-projects/JexxaAdapters/actions/workflows/codeql-analysis.yml)
-# Common Adapters
+# Jexxa Adapters

-This library contains common technology adapters used by the [Jexxa](https://www.jexxa.io) and [JLegMed](https://github.com/jexxa-projects/JLegMed) framework.
+This project contains common technology adapters used by the [Jexxa](https://www.jexxa.io) and [JLegMed](https://github.com/jexxa-projects/JLegMed) framework.
 These adapters are based on typical microservices and messaging patterns to simplify implementing microservices.

-Implemented patterns are:
+* `adapter-api`: This library provides a unified API for using adapters and is used by all following libraries
+* `common-adapters`: This library provides the following microservice and messaging patterns:
   * [Repository](https://martinfowler.com/eaaCatalog/repository.html) that isolates the data layer from the rest of the app on object/entity level
   * [Transactional Outbox Pattern](https://microservices.io/patterns/data/transactional-outbox.html) to atomically update the database and send messages to a message broker when 2FC is not an option
   * [Idempotent Consumer](https://microservices.io/patterns/communication-style/idempotent-consumer.html) to handle duplicate messages correctly
   * Facade to Java JDBC and JMS API to simplify the implementation of additional adapters

 ## Requirements